 No longer just a hobby for the rich, non-native wildlife has found its way into the hands of capitalists.
 As a result, critically endangered species from across the globe are thriving in private hands.
 Investors are claiming profits and their actions are saving wildlife for generations to come.

 Defense is needed every biennial session.
 With more than 7,000 bills filed on a mind-boggling array of subjects, there is always something lurking in the details that can create problems for Texas landowners.

 What do you get when you combine high demand and low interest rates?
 A Texas land rush, according to Farm Credit lenders.

-Research economist Dr. Charles Gilliland reports on Texas land markets for the third quarter of 2020.
+Research economist Dr. Charles Gilliland reports on Texas land markets for the first half of 2021.

-Research economist Dr. Charles Gilliland reports on Texas land markets for the second quarter of 2020.
+Research economist Dr. Charles Gilliland reports on Texas land markets for the first quarter of 2021.